 Use a rack from the clothes closet, and stuff them in a plastic bucket bound to crack.
 Screw a belt rack onto the whole and ensure the space is free.
 That is over your workbench, and hang the wrenches.

 Beautifully arrange the chisels.
 The shelf is made of rubber, and you can make a new one from the rug mat.
 A toolbox liner also keeps chisels, and it has to fit the size of the drawer and keep the tools rigid.

 Where to store Chisels in a basement

-Since keeping chisels on an open space attracts moisture from the floors, use storage tins.
+Since keeping chisels in an open space attracts moisture from the floors, use storage tins.
 Using transparent plastic tins helps you identify the chisel you want to use on a project.
 Group your chisels using your criteria.

 Covering chisels with rags protects chisels, and that prevents moisture damage and tool damage.
 Applying a coat of machine oil preserves the natural state of your chisels.
-Wall hooks are also another option and label the chisels when you hook them.
+Wall hooks are another option; label the chisels when you hook them.
 There is a forgotten space in the basement that you make use of.
 Add plastics for protection.
 Have you read our guide on How to Repair a Chipped Chisel?

 - Can You Sand Bamboo Floors: Unveiling the Truth - September 27, 2023

 - Mastering the Art of Applying Rubio Monocoat: A Step-by-Step Guide - September 26, 2023

 - Mastering the Art of Applying Polyurethane on Floors: A Comprehensive Guide - September 24, 2023